duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 More about how templates work can be found in the [Template Overview](https://duck.co/duckduckhack/templates_overview).

-### Notes for Goodie Instant Answers

-Several properties below allow you to specify a *function* datatype, in order to reference a custom handlebars template.
-If you intend to do this in a Goodie Perl file, you must pass the name **as a *string*** in order to work.
+***Note for Goodie Instant Answers:** Several properties below allow you to specify a function datatype, in order to reference a custom handlebars template.
+However, if you intend to do this in a Goodie Perl file, you must pass the name *as a string* in order to work.*

 <!-- /summary -->